TGDivy/TGDivy/README.md

 # Quote of the Day
 *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )
-> There is no absolute success in the world, only constant progress. ~ Jonathan Swift
+> Where there is no struggle, there is no strength.  ~ Oprah Winfrey